What is a fire marshal?

 - Inspect the fire extinguishers: Check if they are all in place and if they are sealed.

-- Report issues with the fire safety equipment: Misplaced fire safety signs, obstructed fire alarms and faulty emergency lighting are all serious issues that must be reported immediately.
+- Report issues with the fire safety equipment: Misplaced fire safety signs, obstructed fire alarms and faulty emergency lighting or manual call points are all serious issues that must be reported immediately.

 - Lead fire alarm drills: The fire marshal is in charge of organising the evacuation during a fire drill.
 They must ensure that everyone leaves safely and that people with disabilities are facilitated in the completion of the evacuation drill.